ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

-    As is described in our earlier section, `1.1 Research question`_, you should review all relevant social, environmental, and structural factors for which race may serve as a proxy measure when defining race as it pertains to your research,.
+    As is described in our earlier section, `1.1 Research question`_, you should review all relevant social, environmental, and structural factors for which race may serve as a proxy measure when defining race as it pertains to your research.
 "For the reader, these additional details enable careful interpretation of study results and implications.
 But for authors, it engenders critical thinking about racial constructs that prevent the reification of race as a biological entity."
 [Boyd_2020]_